La Borea, Santa Clara to Lyon Station, Los Angeles County California

 Peters John, shoe maker

-Pierce D H, justice of the peace, notary public and liquor
+Pierce D H, justice of the peace, notary public and liquor saloon

 Remala R B, wool grower